ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 FIND_GCP_PATH=/path/to/Find-GCP_repo
 INPUTS_PATH=/path/to/input_imagery
 ```
-4. Activate the Conda environment (if not activated yet). *You should activate a specific conda environment related to this project (e.g., the geospatial env created in section [Find-GCP python utility: installation](#find-gcp-python-utility-installation)):*
+4. Activate the Conda environment (if not activated yet). *You should activate a specific conda environment related to this project (e.g., the geospatial env created in section <br>[Find-GCP python utility: installation](#find-gcp-python-utility-installation)):*
 ```
 source activate geospatial
 ```